-Other viruses such as SARS or COVID-19 can also cause pneumonia, along with other types of bacteria and fungi.
+Other viruses such as SARS-CoV or SARS-CoV2 can also cause pneumonia, along with other types of bacteria and fungi.

 The severity of pneumonia can vary depending on the type of infection, as well as the person’s health.
 Infants, children, and the elderly are more susceptible to the severe forms of pneumonia because their immune systems aren’t as strong.

 Because pneumonia is an infection of the lungs, most of the symptoms affect a person’s respiratory system.
 Here are some of the signs and symptoms to watch out for:

 - Pain in the chest when you cough or breathe

 - Feeling of tiredness or fatigue

 - Difficulty breathing, or shortness of breath

 - For bacterial pneumonia, cough with phlegm is more common, but for viral it is usually a dry cough

 - For older patients, confusion is a common symptom